Metaverse for Wireless Systems: Architecture, Advances, Standardization, and Open Challenges: Foundations of Metaverse-Based Wireless Systems

 \subsubsection{Digital Twins}

 A digital twin is a virtual model of the physical wireless system (example scenario is shown in Fig.~\ref{fig:example}) \cite{khan2022machine}.
 Such a virtual model will be used for analysis and help in controlling network components/devices.
-One can model a digital twin using experimental modeling, data driven modeling, and mathematical modeling.
+One can model a digital twin using experimental modeling, data-driven modeling, and mathematical modeling.
 In mathematical modeling, various assumptions are made during modeling of the real world systems.
 For instance, non-linear functions of robotic systems are generally modeled using linear assumptions, and thus might not reflect more effective modeling.
 To handle this issue, we can employ experimental modeling.
-A series of experiments is needed for modeling a physical system in the case of experimental modeling.
-Experimental errors (i.e., human errors and machine errors) are the limitations of the experimental modeling.
-One can address the issues related to experimental and mathematical modeling by using data-driven modeling that involves using the generated data.
-Such a generated data can train machine learning models using either decentralized training or centralized training.
+In experimental modeling, a series of experiments are carried out for modeling a physical system.
+Similar to mathematical modeling, experimental modeling also suffers from degradation due to experimental errors (i.e., human errors and machine errors).
+One can address the issues related to experimental and mathematical modeling by using data-driven modeling.
+Data-driven modeling will use machine learning.
+Machine learning can be based either on centralized training or distributed training.
 A centralized training-based machine learning trains a model at a centralized location.
-It requires moving device data to the centralized location, and thus might have privacy loss due to malicious attack at the cloud.
-To avoid such an attack, we can deploy distributed learning (i.e., federated learning).
-Federated learning for modeling twins in the metaverse will involve frequent interaction between end-devices and twins deployed at edge/cloud.
+It requires moving device data to the centralized location and thus might have privacy loss due to the presence of a malicious third-party server used for running the machine learning model.
+To address this privacy leakage issue, one can use a distributed training-based machine learning (i.e., federated learning (FL)) \cite{khan2023resource,khan2023federateddd}.
+FL for modeling twins in the metaverse will involve frequent interaction between end-devices and twins deployed at edge/cloud.
+In FL, end-devices compute their local models and send them to the edge/cloud for aggregation.
+After aggregation, the global twin model is shared with devices for further improving their local models.
+Such iterative interaction requires a significant amount of communication resources.
 Although FL enables on-devices machine learning, there are many scenarios where there are significant limitations on the available computing at end-devices, and thus they might not be able to compute their local models within the deadline.
 To address this issue, a few works \cite{thapa2022splitfed,singh2019detailed,gao2020end} proposed split FL (SFL) that is based on computing partial local models by the end-devices and the remaining at the edge/cloud servers.
 Different from traditional FL, SFL needs to offload partial local model computing tasks to the edge/cloud servers, therefore, there must be an effective computing resource allocation scheme for SFL.